 log_input If set, sudo will run the command in a pseudo-tty and log all user input.
 If the standard input is not connected to the user's tty, due to I/O redirection or because the command is part of a pipeline, that input is also captured and stored in a separate log file.
-For more information, see the I/O LOG FILES section.
-This flag is off by default. log_output If set, sudo will run the command in a pseudo-tty and log all output that is sent to the screen, similar to the script(1) command.
-For more information, see the I/O LOG FILES section.
+Anything sent to the standard input will be consumed, regardless of whether or not the command run via sudo is actually reading the standard input.
+This may have unexpected results when using sudo in a shell script that expects to process the standard input.
+For more information about I/O logging, see the I/O LOG FILES section.
 This flag is off by default.

-log_year If set, the four-digit year will be logged in the (non-syslog) sudo log file.
+log_output If set, sudo will run the command in a pseudo-tty and log all output that is sent to the screen, similar to the script(1) command.
+For more information about I/O logging, see the I/O LOG FILES section.
+This flag is off by default. log_year If set, the four-digit year will be logged in the (non-syslog) sudo log file.
 This flag is off by default.